-In 2020 Ana won the Wolrd Soundtrack Awards SABAM award for Best Original Composition by a Young Composer.
-She is the first female composer to win this award.
-Her original piece made for an excerpt of the film J’ai Perdu Mon Corps by Jérémy Clapin convinced the professional jury of her immense talent.
+In 2020 she won the World Soundtrack Awards SABAM award for Best Original Composition by a Young Composer.
+Ana is the first female composer to win this award.

 In 2018 Ana won the 2nd edition of the International Soundtrack Composition prize organized by Juan Gil Family Estates which has the largest prize in the world for a contest of this type.
-The jury was formed by Constantino Martinez-Orts, Lucio Godoy, Roque Baños, Juan Gil Vera, and chaired by Patrick Doyle.
+The jury was chaired by Patrick Doyle.
 A winning piece - “The True Treasure” was performed by the Film Symphony Orchestra at Auditorio Victor Villegas in Murcia.

 In 2017 Ana was selected to attend the ASCAP Film Scoring Workshop with Richard Bellis in Los Angeles.
 During this month-long program, she recorded and conducted her original 3-minute cue for Scott Derrickson's "Doctor Strange" at the historic FOX Newman Scoring Stage with a 64-piece orchestra.

-She was selected by the Berklee Faculty of Scoring for Film, Television and Video Games as the recipient of Outstanding Scholar Award (G'15).
+She was selected by the Berklee Faculty of Scoring for Film, Television, and Video Games as the recipient of the Outstanding Scholar Award (G'15).